dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Protocols for the partial synchrony model, e.g., Bullshark, delay message transmissions by the transport according to Consensus protocol round timers, in order to ensure progress during periods of synchrony.

-In other words, rarely is the case that [all you need is a DAG](https://arxiv.org/abs/2102.08325).
+In other words, rarely is the case that [all you need is DAG](https://arxiv.org/abs/2102.08325).

 Fin finds a sweet-spot in that it injects values into future emissions in a non-intrusive, non-blocking manner.